Here We Go..It's The Agenda Poll

 Re: Here We Go..It's The Agenda Poll

-I see this all the time, this view above. liberals really are just totally stuck with politics. they literally are so inside themselves they just cannot tell how silly they sound and understand people arent like themselves. oh yes, the skip button. the fact you assume that about people who happen to be on a farther side of the spectrum pretty much outs you as simply the other side of the coin.toasterinthebath wrote: ↑Fri 15 Feb 2019, 3:55 pm I've often thought it must feel a bit strange to be a right winged Pet Shop Boys fan.
+toasterinthebath wrote: Fri 15 Feb 2019, 3:55 pm I've often thought it must feel a bit strange to be a right winged Pet Shop Boys fan.
 There can't be many albums of theirs which could be played without that fan's finger hovering over the 'skip' button.

 It'd be a bit like being a socialist with a bizarre fascination for, fffffffffffffff...
 I dunno, Molly Hatchet or Kid Rock or something.